learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 ### Next Step: Working with the Nested Data Structure

-You still might not be convinced that these NDS' are useful.
+You still might not be certain of how we'll work with NDS'.
 Let's ask a question that this NDS might help us understand:

 ***How many pieces total are in this vending machine?***